Water: Your everyday energy drink

 Sugary drinks are the leading source of added sugars in the American diet.
 People who often drink sugary drinks are more likely to face health problems, such as weight gain, obesity, type 2 diabetes, heart disease, cavities, and gout, a type of arthritis.

-Barnes shared, “Try reading the nutrition labels on the drinks you are putting in your shopping cart – you might be surprised to see how many added sugars are in some of your choices.
-Water is a healthy alternative to sugary beverages –100% natural and calorie-free.”
+Dennis shared, “Reading the nutrition labels on the drinks you put in your shopping cart can be surprising when you discover how many added sugars are in some of them.
+Water is the healthiest alternative, as it contains no calories and is 100% natural.”

 For example, a 12-ounce regular soda has more than 10 teaspoons of added sugar, adding up to 150 calories.
 Consuming two sodas a day adds up to 2,100 calories in a week.